top of page

 Policy & Nonprofit Leadership internships offer a unique opportunity for undergraduate students to gain experience in public policy and nonprofit leadership while addressing issues of poverty in communities.
 This program was specifically designed for students who have completed SHECP’s traditional client-facing internship.
 The students will bring their experiences and perspectives gained from coursework and working with clients at community partners engaged in anti-poverty work to understanding the challenges of leading these organizations and the development of anti-poverty policy.
 The program includes networking opportunities, workshops, seminars, mentoring from experienced professionals in the field, and presenting at the SHECP Annual Conference.

-The internship will run for 8-weeks, June 9th –July 31st and interns are expected to work 35-40 hours per week.
+The internship will run for 8-weeks, June 6th – August 1st and interns are expected to work 35-40 hours per week.
 SHECP will provide housing, a $2,800 living stipend, and a travel stipend.
+Move-in is on June 6th, and internships will begin June 8th.
 Students will be expected to attend the SHECP Annual Conference at the end of their internship.

 To be eligible, students must have completed the SHECP Summer Internship Program.
-Preference will be giving to rising juniors and seniors, but graduating seniors are encouraged to apply.
-Within the application, students will be able to indicate the internship sites for which they would like to be considered.
-Applications are due by Tuesday, February 18th.
+Preference will be given to rising juniors and seniors, but graduating seniors are encouraged to apply.
+Applications and supplemental materials are due by Tuesday, February 17th.

 Policy & Nonprofit Leadership Internship